DON’T LEAVE NOW!

 There are certain common practices and strategies you can use on exit-intent popups to increase their performance:

-- Give free stuff such as e-book or any material that is valuable to you and your customers’ interests;
+- Give free stuff such as e-book or any material that is valuable to your customers’ interests;

-- Ask visitors for their opinions and encourage them to engage with your site more by giving a survey or providing feedback;
+- Ask visitors for their opinions and encourage them to engage with your site more by participating in a survey or providing feedback;

 - Encourage them to read case studies, testimonials, or watch tutorials for more information about your product or service;